 The handle of the handwheel must always be centered while in motorized sectioning mode.
-Always turn the handwheel evenly in clockwise direction; otherwise, the brake will not work properly.

 - Use the TRIM/SECT key to select the trim mode.

 - Set the desired trim section thickness.

 - If necessary, set the sectioning window.

 - Always set the sectioning speed according to the hardness of the specimen!
 For hard specimens, always select a slow speed. - Using the rotary knob, set the appropriate sectioning speed. - Using the CUT MODE button, select the CONT operating mode (continuous stoke). - Deactivate the handwheel lock and release the brake. - Start motorized sectioning and trim the sample. - Terminate trimming when the desired sectioning surface and depth have been reached.